 \section{Prompting LLMs to be Proactive}

-We describe the prompting schemes in a general form, including the standard prompting, the proactive prompting, and the proactive chain-of-thought (ProCoT) prompting.
-Two specific examples are presented in Figure~\ref{example}. \paragraph{Standard Prompting} In order to instruct LLMs to perform specific dialogue tasks, the typical prompting scheme can formulated as
+As presented in Figure~\ref{example}, we describe the prompting schemes, including the standard, proactive, and proactive chain-of-thought (ProCoT) prompting. \paragraph{Standard Prompting.} In order to instruct LLMs to perform specific dialogue tasks, the typical prompting scheme can be formulated as

 Given the task background $\mathcal{D}$ and the conversation history $\mathcal{C}$, instruct the LLM to generate the response $r$.
 In specific, the task background can be the grounded document in clarification dialogues or the target description in target-guided dialogues.